 - Financial need must be demonstrated to qualify, so you may not be eligible if your parents' income (or your own, if you are not considered a dependent) is too high.

 How Much Can I Borrow With a Subsidized Loan?

-How to Qualify for a Subsidized Student Loan
+How to Apply for a Subsidized Student Loan

-To qualify you must be meet the following guidelines:
+To qualify for a subsidized student loan, the government requires you meet the following guidelines:

 - Never have defaulted or owe a refund to any previous student loan or aid

 To apply for a subsidized student loan, you'll first need to fill out the FAFSA.
 Once the federal government and your school review your application, you will receive an award letter from your school's financial aid office outlining the amount of aid you qualify for and whether you're eligible for a subsidized loan.